Whirl Tour: Gameplay

-The game finds the player's character on motorized scooters; each session has a time limit and takes place in a gridded environment.
+The game finds the player's character on a scooter; each session has a time limit and takes place in a gridded environment.
 Each reminiscent of a skatepark, the player is encouraged to perform various tricks by utilizing button combinations, which earn points used to unlock customization.
 There are six playable game modes, eight levels, seven unlockable characters, and ten unlockable scooters.
 In each Story Mode and Co-op Story Mode level, there are seven objectives to finish.
 Objectives range from performing a trick in a certain spot, toppling over an object while grinding, or earning a set of collectibles.

 Players are encouraged to earn a score within a set time frame, recover three music discs, defeat the two bosses and destroy the generator in each stage.
 After a set number of stages, the player accesses a racing stage in which they must place first to advance.
 Special Bonus Levels can be unlocked by finishing all objectives in one level.